 FTI Consulting Enhances Corporate Finance & Restructuring Segment in the Middle East with Addition of Dedicated Tax Practice

-/EIN News/ -- DUBAI, United Arab Emirates, Jan.
-17, 2023 (GLOBE NEWSWIRE) -- FTI Consulting, Inc. (NYSE: FCN) today announced the appointment of Nilesh Ashar as a Senior Managing Director and Sameep Uchil as a Managing Director in the Dubai International Financial Centre office in Dubai, UAE.
+DUBAI, United Arab Emirates, Jan.
+17, 2023 (GLOBE NEWSWIRE) -- FTI Consulting, Inc. FCN today announced the appointment of Nilesh Ashar as a Senior Managing Director and Sameep Uchil as a Managing Director in the Dubai International Financial Centre office in Dubai, UAE.

 The two senior appointments will form a new tax offering within the Corporate Finance & Restructuring segment in the Middle East, strengthening the firm's ability to service Middle Eastern clients and large, multinational companies in the region on M&A tax and restructuring, corporate tax, transfer pricing and VAT.
 Mr. Ashar will lead the Middle East tax practice for FTI Consulting, and Mr. Uchil will focus on M&A tax and restructuring-related matters.